 About the Collection

-The SMU Oral History and Digital Humanities Student Projects digital collection features oral history projects conducted by students on either Dallas or SMU topics of interest.
+The SMU Oral History Projects digital collection features oral history projects conducted by students on either Dallas or SMU topics of interest.

 Projects include: